About Scenes

 — Creates a copy of the scene and opens it for editing.
 You must complete the composer steps in order to save the new scene.

-The Performance section displays:
+The Performance section of a scene report displays:

 Latest Message Activity — The username, date, time, and activity associated with the most recent change to the scene.
 Last Message Activity data is available for 90 days after scene creation.
 For scenes with more than one activity, click Show all to open a modal window that displays all activity.